HundredBeans/testing-issue-template/.github/ISSUE_TEMPLATE/epic-template.md

 Define integration and end-to-end test cases

-### Standard ToDo List:
+### Standard To-Do List:
-Implement Segment tracking (if required)
+- [ ] Implement Segment tracking (if required)
-Add feature flag (if required)
+- [ ] Add feature flag (if required)
-Add Indexes for new queries (if required)
+- [ ] Add Indexes for new queries (if required)
-When updating types check for usage in code base (if required) Contact ML group when adding new kinds or entity properties Ensure QA Plan(s) issue have been created (example).
+- [ ] When updating types check for usage in code base (if required)
+- [ ] Contact ML group when adding new kinds or entity properties
+- [ ] Ensure QA Plan(s) issue have been created ([example](https://github.com/nicejobinc/microservices/issues/4734)).
 Could be 1 or many issues.

 ## Estimations

 Break down of the time required for each phase of the project.
 Include any refactor costs (ie. js to ts conversion).
-Example Estimation Sheet
+[Example Estimation Sheet](https://docs.google.com/spreadsheets/d/1sLre0miucU9CGsIoae4MrIhfy5duYySTb99olCBLz1Q/edit#gid=0)